-STFD2/WAV STAN 3411 DEL/A (S80-20) -59-83/01/27 What is claimed is:
+What is claimed is:

-1. A musical instrument for producing musical sound comprising, input means for specifying a musical sound to be generated, wavetable-modification generator means for generating by wavetable modification an output signal representing the musical sound to be produced, an output unit responsive to said output signal to produce the musical sound.
+1. A musical instrument for producing musical sound 20 comprising, input means for specifying a musical sound to be generated, wavetable-modification generator means for generating by wavetable modification an output signal 25 representing the musical sound to be produced, including a wavetable unit for cyclically storing data values for a delay period N, including initial value means for storing input data values into said wavetable unit with said input data values having 30 amplitudes determined at least in part randomly, including a modifier unit for combining two or more delayed data values from said wavetable unit to form a modified data value, and including selection means for selecting the modified data value as 35 a stored value stored back into the wavetable unit for subsequent delay by the period N where the stored value forms the output signal, means for selecting the stored value as the output signal at a rate independent of the pitch of the musical sound to be produced, an output unit responsive to said output signal to produce the musical sund.

-- 2. The instrument of Claim 1 wherein said wavetable modification generator means includes a wavetable unit for cyclically storing data values for a delay period N, includes a modifier unit for combining two or more delayed data values from said wavetable unit to form a modified data value, and includes means for storing the modified data value back into the wavetable unit for subsequent delay by the period N where the modified data value forms the output signal. - 3.
-The instrument of Claim 2 wherein said modifier unit includes an arithmetic unit for summing said two different data values from said wavetable unit and for dividing the summed data value by a number greater than unity to form said modified data value. - 4.
-The instrument of Claim 3 wherein said number greater than unity is 2 whereby said two or more delayed data values from said wavetable unit are averaged.
+2. The musical instrument of claim 1 wherein said selection means includes means for selecting said modified data value or a delayed data value stochastically based upon a predetermined probability, d.

+3. The instrument of claim 2 wherein said modifier unit includes an arithmetic unit for summing said two or more delayed data values from said wavetable unit and for dividing the summed data value by a number greater than unity to form said modified data value.

+4. The instrument of claim 3 wherein said number greater than unity is 2 whereby said two or more delayed data values from said wavetable unit are averaged.

-5. The instrument of Claim 2 wherein said modified data value has an amplitude \mathbf{y}n at a sample time n where \mathbf{y}n is given as follows, where y{n-N} is the data value output from the wavetable after delay of N and where $y{n-\{N+1\}}$ is the data value output from the wavetable after a delay of N + 1 and where x_n is an input data value at sample time n having a signal amplitude initially loaded into the wavetable.
+5. The instrument of claim 2 wherein said value has an amplitude $y_n$ at a sample time n greater than or equal to 0 where $y_n$ is given as follows, where $y{n-N}$ is the data value output from the wavetable after delay of N and where $y{n-(N+1)}$ is the data value output from the wavetable after a delay of N+1 and where $x_n$ is an input data value at sample time n having a signal amplitude loaded for an initial number of samples M into the wavetable and where $r_n$ is a random number between 0 and 1 generated at sample time n